javidsch/glog/SQL_Pandas_Cheatsheet.md

     return a + b
 ```

-# SQL and Pandas merging...
+# SQL and Pandas cheatsheet.

 <table>